engr101staff/engr101matlab/_sources/functions_and_data/ex/forest_fires.in.rst

 .. fillintheblank:: ch05_01_ex_forestFires_05

-  Of the four columns that we looked at (:code:`temp`, :code:`RH`, :code:`wind`, and :code:`rain`), which one has the strongest correlation (either positive or negative) with the area burned by the forest fire
+  Of the four columns that we looked at (:code:`temp`, :code:`RH`, :code:`wind`, and :code:`rain`), which one has the strongest correlation (either positive or negative) with the area burned by the forest fire?

   - :temp: Correct!
 All of them have fairly small correlations, but temperature has the largest correlation of the four that we looked at.
     :x: Nope, try again!